netyouli/SexyJson/README.md

 Note
 ==============
-- The definition of model must implement SexyJson agreement
+- The definition of model must implement SexyJson protocol
-- If you have any enumeration type must be specified in the definition of model data type and implementation SexyJsonEnumType agreement
+- If you have any enumeration type must be specified in the definition of model data type and implementation SexyJsonEnumType protocol
 - To KVC model must inherit NSObject and NSCoding protocol implementation

 Require